jwaldrip/flatrack/README.md

 Pages are the guts of your site, this is what your users will ultimately see.
 Basically put your content here.

 #### Layouts
-Layouts are the skin of your site, its what take all those guts that your users need and crave and put them in a nice pretty layout for them to enjoy.
+Layouts are the skin of your site, it's what takes all those guts that your users need and crave and puts them in a nice pretty layout for them to enjoy.

 ## Running your site